padiazg/barcode-generator/readme.md

 ## Parameters
 Specific from this project:
 * **base64**: Optional, not part of the modules parameters.
 Tells the function that we want the ouput encoded in base64.
 Defaults tu `false`.
 * **format**: Optional, not part of the modules parameters.
 By default a PNG image is generated.
 If you need a JPG image set this parameter to `jpg`.
-Defaults tu `png`.
+Defaults to `png`.

 Specific from bwip-js
 * **bcid**: The requested code. *required*